bobholt/coding-standards/src/documents/pages/css.html.md

 ### RegEx Selectors ###

-There are some selectors that utilize a regular expression when being applied to the page, and are significantly slower than other selectors.
+Some selectors utilize a regular expression when being applied to the page, and are significantly slower than other selectors.
 For the most part, these are used when matching attributes such as:

     a[href*=github.com] {
         color: green;
     }

-The list of selectors to avoid is as follows:
+Selectors to avoid include:

 * `*=`